SGenheden/auto-crop/README.md

 ## License

-The project uses the MIT licence (see LICENCE)
+The project uses the MIT licence (see LICENSE)